-In our review of narcissistic behavior in the Gaslight 1944 Movie we will show movie clips to illustrate traits and behaviors of the narcissist, husband Gregory Anton, and his victim, wife Paula Alquist.
-We also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.
+In my review of narcissistic behavior in the Gaslight 1944 Movie I will show movie clips to illustrate traits and behaviors of the narcissist, husband Gregory Anton, and his victim, wife Paula Alquist.
+I also cover the movie’s soundtrack, the storyline, some of the main narcissistic traits and behaviors in this movie, how to recognize them, and some quotes.

 While attempting to find and steal her jewels, Gregory Anton murders Alice Alquist, an opera singer of world fame, in her home in London.
 He escapes when he is interrupted in his search by little Paula, Alice’s niece.